rashed9810/sports-league-organizer/README.md

   - Use responsive design principles (fluid layouts, flexible images)
   - Implement mobile-specific UI patterns when appropriate
 - Support all theme modes (light, dark, dim, lights-out)
+- **Use the toast notification system properly**
+  - Import from `@/hooks/use-toast` and use the `useToast` hook
+  - Use appropriate variants: `default`, `destructive`, or `success`
+  - Position notifications in the center for better visibility
+  - Keep messages concise and informative
 - Use React Server Components where possible, Client Components when necessary
 - Follow Next.js 14 best practices
   - Use the App Router